appatalks/Epassafe/README.md

 ---

-**UPM - Epassafe (C) 2013** is a fork of Universal Password Manager (UPM) with the development geared towards creating a stand-alone application for Android devices.
+**UPM - Epassafe (C) 2013** is a fork of Universal Password Manager (UPM) for Android devices.

 UPM - Epassafe differs from Universal Password Manager in several ways.
-It has been stripped down to the most basic usage, that of encrypting your passwords and allowing backups to be made to an external device (e.g., sdcard).
+It has been ***stripped down*** to the most basic usage, that of encrypting your passwords and allowing backups to be made to an external device (e.g., sdcard).

 Grab the latest [Developer Build](https://github.com/appatalks/Epassafe/raw/master/app/build/outputs/apk/debug/app-debug.apk)